Skip to content

 GuestAnyone visiting.
 No lateral access.

-Management LAN (legacy)Bootstrap-only path that exists so a misconfiguration on a VLAN never locks the network out of itself.
+Bootstrap (legacy)A path that exists only to bootstrap, so a misconfiguration on a VLAN never locks the network out of itself.

 LayerDetail

-FirewallOPNsense with ISC DHCPv4.
-KPN delivers WAN as PPPoE over VLAN 6 — that single config is the load-bearing piece between the house and the internet.
+FirewallAn open-source firewall/router OS handles routing, DHCP and the WAN handoff.
+The ISP delivers WAN on a tagged VLAN — that single handoff is the load-bearing piece between the house and the internet.

-WirelessSeven UniFi access points.
+WirelessSeveral access points from a single vendor.
 Two SSIDs broadcast — one bound to the Trusted VLAN, one to the IoT VLAN — so a smart bulb never lands on the same broadcast domain as a laptop.

 Inter-VLAN servicesmDNS reflection, UDP broadcast relay, and IGMP Proxy configured per-VLAN.
 Required to make AirPlay and multi-brand multiroom discovery work across segments.